information

 How to Connect a Food Cart Pod to the Sewer System

-2. Review the Source Control Manual.
-Develop a site plan for the pod that includes proposed plumbing, dump stations, grease interceptor, and trash enclosure (see figures on back).
-Grease interceptors greater than 500 gallons also trigger Environmental Services Administrative Rules – ENB-4.35 Monitoring Access Structure requirements
+2. Review the Source Control Manual for development requirements for dump stations, grease interceptors, and trash enclosures.
+Note: Grease interceptors larger than 500 gallons also trigger Environmental Services Administrative Rules – ENB-4.35 Monitoring Access Structure requirements.
+Food cart pods can request a variance for a simplified installation to meet this requirement.

 Example of Source Control Manual compliance plan